 If you are attending Bury Physio Clinic you are entitled to bring a chaperone if you feel uncomfortable about the assessment or treatment.
 If you need a chaperone and are unable to bring one along, we will endeavour to provide you with a chaperone of the same sex but you will need to inform us of this requirement prior to your treatment date/time.

-If you are on an NHS waiting list for Physiotherapy and feel you need to be seen sooner, we can get you started with treatment.
-Call the clinic for more details or to make an appointment.
+If you are on an NHS waiting list for Physiotherapy and feel you need to be seen sooner, we can see you privately.
+Call the clinic to make an appointment and for fee information.

 Initial appointments are up to one hour duration.